eclipse/epsilon-website/mkdocs/docs/doc/articles/labsupdatesite/index.md

 ## Test your CI build

-Merge your repository changes (new files) to your master branch and push to GitHub.
+Merge your repository changes (new files) to your main branch and push to GitHub.
 This should trigger a new build.
 Go to CircleCI and verify that your build completed without errors.
 CircleCI will simply execute a maven build so if your local build succeeded the CircleCi should too.

 Additionally check that all the JARs have been stored as artifacts.
 In your project's build information page click on the *Artifacts* tab: